fastboardAI/fling/README.md

 # fLing : Fast Linguistics
+The fLing Open Source Project, in collaboration with Tezpur University Dept. of CSE.
-Library for all your unsupervised linguistics tasks.
+Library for all your unsupervised linguistics tasks in production.

 ![fling](fling.png)